ISAITB/docs-tdl/source/constructs/index.rst

     </group>

 Using a ``group`` can provide a useful means of structuring a test case's presentation.
-In addition, it allows several steps to be considered together and determine how they are presented.
+In addition, it allows several steps to be considered together and determine how they are processed and presented.
 Specifically:

 * Used with the :ref:`hidden<tdl-steps-common-hidesteps>` attribute, to completely hide a set of steps.
 * Used with the :ref:`collapsed<tdl-steps-common-collapsed>` attribute, to define the group's display as initially collapsed.
+* Used with the :ref:`stopOnError <tdl-steps-common-stoponerror>` and :ref:`stopOnChildError <tdl-steps-common-stoponchilderror>` attributes, to define how errors in child steps are managed.
+* Used with the ``hiddenContainer`` attribute, to display the group's child steps but not its own boundary.
+This flag is particularly useful when you want to apply behavior to a group of steps but don't want to otherwise adapt the display.

 Use of these attributes is illustrated in the following TDL snippet: